sari705/weather-app/README.md

 ## 🏃‍♂️ Running the Application

 ### **Start the Backend Server**
-1. Navigate to the `server` folder.
+1. Navigate to the `backend` folder.
 2. Create a **.env** file and add:
     ```env
     WEATHER_API_URI=your_api_url